Open Composer Application Creation Manual

 label

 To pad a number in a job script with zeros, use the function zeropadding(key, digit).
-The first argument is the key, and the second argument is the number.
 If the number of digits is less than the number specified in the second argument, the missing digits will be filled with "0".

 form: